Paulino Uzcudun: Life & career

 Uzcudun also "retired" the famed Harry Wills, when he stopped him in four rounds on July 13, 1927.
 The tough and durable Uzcudun was never knocked off his feet, or KO'd until his last professional fight.
 On December 13, 1935, Uzcudun made the mistake of coming out of retirement to meet Joe Louis.
 In the fourth round, Louis hit Uzcudun with a swift, powerful right uppercut that knocked him down causing the referee to stop the fight even though Uzcudun wanted to continue.
 His record was 49–17–3 with 33 knockouts.

 In 1933–34, Uzcudun trained on the beach in Rocky Point, Long Island, New York.
 During a sparring session with Franklin Rosalia (1911–1972), who also summered in Rocky Point, Uzcudun received a punch that knocked him down flat.
 Some conjecture that this incident led to his subsequent retirement having been demoralized by this incident.
 In 1936, Uzcudun fought on the Nationalist (pro-Franco) side during the Spanish Civil War reportedly from the first day of the conflict as a member of the Falange Española de las JONS.

+Professional boxing record

+All information in this section is derived from BoxRec, unless otherwise stated.